I am the nerdy mother to two boys who are nine and six. They are very active and keep me on my toes.

 I starting thinking then that it was either time to leave or lead.
 My introduction to the growth mindset ignited a spark that is helping me to aim for leading and I’m learning from the new wins along the way.

-It’s my first year teaching and it chose me so I am a nervous wreck trying to make sure that I learn everything that I need to actually teach each student.
+It’s my first year and teaching chose me so I am a nervous wreck trying to make sure that I learn everything to successfully teach each student.
 I have read every book that was suggested and assigned in my alternative certification class.
 I survived the first six weeks of being a 6th grade math teacher but I still feel like I’m not reaching every learner.
 So, I requested a half day from my principal so that I could observe veteran teachers to try and discover any strategies that may help me reach every student.
 However, I left my observations with no bright ideas to add to my tool belt.
 On top of being a nervous wreck, I was now confused.

 I saw each teacher teaching the material per our required schedule set within our administration department meeting.
 I saw each teacher using the material that was discussed and suggested as a supplement to the adopted textbook.
 I saw some students learning and engaged but many were not as they seem to be the highest and lowest students in the class.
 One particular teacher ignored off task behavior and told me that she addressed it by answering questions from those who paid attention to the lesson first and if she didn’t get to the others then it was their fault.
 The higher students were done with the independent practice and were content doodling or talking amongst their friends.
 The lowest students (whether paying attention or not to the lesson taught) weren’t attempting to complete the assignment on their own and when the teacher did not address their hands up then they checked out.
 They talked, doodled, asked to go to the restroom, etc. There was one student that took her hoodie and folded it within itself to appear to be a bundled new born baby and she laughed with her neighbors as they made cute baby noises.